jboy/nim-pymod/README.md

 If you attempt to iterate over a Numpy array with non-C-contiguous data, an `AssertionError` will be raised (even in release mode).
-If you supply the incorrect array element data-type when invoking `.iterateForward(T)` or `.accessFlat(T)`, an `ObjectConversionError` will be raised (even in release mode).
+If you supply the incorrect array element data-type when invoking `.iterateFlat(T)` or `.accessFlat(T)`, an `ObjectConversionError` will be raised (even in release mode).